You can’t improve what you don’t measure. Here’s how we measure our high-quality, low-cost healthcare model.

 Institutional Birth Rate captures women’s perceptions of quality service delivery, and the healthcare system’s commitment to follow-up from antenatal care visits.
 The IBR is measured through data collection by Community Health Workers and is likely high compared to national averages because of our catchment area’s proximity to the hospital, and our Community Health Program’s strong focus on follow-up and birth planning.

-Family Planning Uptake has been linked to lower rates of poverty and reduced maternal and child mortality.
+Postpartum Contraceptive Prevalence has been linked to lower rates of poverty and reduced maternal and child mortality.
 This KPI encompasses uptake methods of contraception including intrauterine devices and implants, condoms, and contraceptive pills.
 In Nepal, an estimated 41% of married women of reproductive age use some method of contraception.
 There are challenges to setting targets for contraceptive use; however, based on our original measurement and available regional data, we are in the process of refactoring the target.

 Meet Our Medical Director Dr. Bikash